JasonDai1219/Project-Analysis/README.md

         The observed difference is not due to random chance of those two groups.

     - The significance level is at 5%
+    - The
+    - Accoridng to the permutation test we made, the p-value is 0.0, which is much smaller than our significant level, thus we reject the null hypothesis.
+And here is the graph showing where the observation lies in the distribution of the difference between *mean* of *the number of steps* when *rating* is missing and when *rating* is not missing.
+    <iframe src="assets/n_steps_by_missingness_of_ratings.html" width=800 height=600 frameBorder=0></iframe>